 6. Obtain consent from minors age 13 to 16

 The majority of CCPA requirements follow an opt-out consent regime, meaning organizations can process data without consent but must provide an option to opt-out at any point.
 However, the rules for minors age 13 to 16 are different.

 Minors under the CPRA are protected by an opt-in consent regime, meaning organizations must obatin consent before selling or sharing personal information.
 Minors between 13 and 16 may opt-in on their own behalf, while for minors under 13 opt-in must come from a parent or legal guardian.

 Minors that opt-in must also have the option to opt-out if they change their mind after the fact.

 Although it’s already a best practice, the need for proactive cybersecurity has never been higher.
 The CPRA requires annual cybersecurity audits and risk assessments, though specific guidelines are still being determined.

 Despite this, guidance across all the privacy laws is fairly consistent—companies must make a concerted effort to protect and secure personal data within their possession.
 In the event of a breach, if there are clear security vulnerabilities that should've been addressed, a company will likely be seen in violation of their CPRA responsbilities.

 The CPRA also allows a private right of action (meaning a consumer can press charges on their own behalf) for security breaches involving specific types of sensitive personal information.

 No other US state privacy law allows a private right of action under any circumstance, so that alone should reflect the CPRA's serious stance on information security.

-Transcend is the privacy platform that makes it easy to encode privacy across your tech stack.
+Transcend helps companies put privacy on autopilot.
 Our mission is to make it simple for companies to give their users control of their data.